-In this post I just want to cover Azure Search from a different perspective and share some details that might help people getting starting in the interesting world of search.
-The main focus will be on pointing out the underlying technology, helping you to better understand and build search solutions.
+In this post, I want to cover Azure Search from a different perspective and share some details that might help people getting starting in the exciting world of search.
+The main focus will be on pointing out the underlying technology, helping you to understand better and build search solutions.

 I won’t be covering everything in great detail, but instead provide some helpful links to interesting articles or courses.

-When it comes to search solutions within the Microsoft development eco-system, people have always blindly selected full text search indexes.
-Now I’m not telling that this is wrong however there have always been many shortcomings when it comes to features and manageability.
-Some issues have been addressed in most recent releases, but you will notice more and more shortcomings after playing with a service like Azure Search.
+When it comes to search solutions within the Microsoft development eco-system, people have always blindly selected full-text search indexes.
+I’m not telling that this is wrong; however, there have always been many shortcomings when it comes to features and manageability.
+Some issues have been addressed in most recent releases, but you will notice more and more gaps.

 Opening the Azure Search Matryoshka

-Now if you really want to dig into the search domain, it’s necessary to understand that Azure Search isn’t just Microsoft reinventing the wheel as we have seen often before.
+If you want to dig into the search domain, it’s necessary to understand that Azure Search isn’t just Microsoft reinventing the wheel, as we have often seen before.
 Microsoft has drastically changed over the last few years when it comes to adopting open source solutions.
 Especially within the web and cloud space.
 This is also something you will recognize within the architecture of Azure Search.

-Just to keep things simple, Azure search is build on top of a different product known as Elasticsearch.
-Elasticsearch (http://www.elasticsearch.org/) is a NoSQL based full text search engine responsible for the server side plumbing (scalability) and providing a common HTTP interface, allowing you to interact with the indexing core known as Lucene (http://lucene.apache.org).
+Just to keep things simple, Azure search is built on top of a different product known as Elasticsearch.
+Elasticsearch (http://www.elasticsearch.org/) is a NoSQL based full-text search engine responsible for the server-side plumbing (scalability) and providing a standard HTTP interface, allowing you to interact with the indexing core known as Lucene (http://lucene.apache.org).
 Lucene is an indexing engine responsible for rapid indexing and search.
-It’s important to know that Lucene cannot just be used on its own because it’s not an end-to-end solution.
+It’s important to remember that Lucene cannot just be used on its own because it’s not an end-to-end solution.
 You will need a container for hosting Lucene like Elasticsearch.

 Interesting read: http://solr-vs-elasticsearch.com/

 Well, you don’t, if you just want to use Microsoft’s abstraction and able to host your data within Azure.
-However if want to design and maintain search solutions, it’s required to know what’s happening under the covers.
-Also keep in mind that Azure search isn’t exposing all options available within Elasticsearch and in addition the Azure Search team is putting their own icing on the cake.
+If you’re going to design and maintain search solutions, it’s required to know what’s happening under the covers.
+Also, keep in mind that Azure search isn’t exposing all options available within Elasticsearch, and besides, the Azure Search team is putting their icing on the cake.

 If you want to get started in the world of search, I highly recommend reading up and learn about the basics of the items listed below;